 Definitely stop by in every capital on your way.
 But apart from all the mainstream attractions you will stumble upon some really cool places to go.
 Here my top-ten must see's and do's:

-1. BRNO - This beautiful little town, located between Prague and Bratislava is really worth seeing.
-A lovely market, a really nice old town surrounds a great church and there isn't anything better than to enjoy the view with a cold, draught Czech beer.
+BRNO - This beautiful little town, located between Prague and Bratislava is really worth seeing.
+A lovely market, a really nice old town surrounding a great church and there isn't anything better than to enjoy the view with a cold draught Czech beer.

-2. SARAJEVO - A place full of history, a place that makes you think in many ways.
-Shattered by war and assinassations, encircled and abused during the Balkan conflict and still drawn by the war, it never lost its charm.
+SARAJEVO - A place full of history, a place that makes you think in many ways.
+Shattered by war and assasinations, encircled and abused during the Balkan conflict and still drawn by the war, it never lost its charm.
 The pearl of Bosnia.

-7. MOUNT ARARAT - Where according to the book of Genesis, Noah's Arc came to rest.
+MOUNT ARARAT - Where according to the book of Genesis, Noah's Ark came to rest.
 A magnificent mountain, located in Turkey just next to the Iranian and Armenian border.

 Iran is full of terrorists and you will be shot right at the border because George W. Bush said so.
 BULLSHIT...

 Every day I was invited by strangers to eat with them.
-They helped wherever they could and hosted me when I was lost in the middle of the night of some streets in Tabriz.
-Not a single time is was asked for money or anything.
+They helped wherever they could and hosted me when I was lost in the middle of the night in the streets of Tabriz.
+Not a single time was I asked for money or anything.
 Even when I tried to force them to take my money or whatever they wouldn't, I didn't stand a chance.

-I'm pointing this out because I'm tired of hearing how bad Iran and it's people are.
-There aren't terrorists, only bad politicans who don't represent the majority of the Iranian folk.
+I'm pointing this out because I'm tired of hearing how bad Iran and its people are.
+They aren't terrorists, only bad politicians who don't represent the majority of the Iranian folk.
 Not in my opinion anyway.

 Travel your way from north to south.
 Don't miss out on Isfahan, Yazd and Shiraz.
-Isfahan especially caught my attention and I was stunned by it's architecure.
-In the centre of the city you will find the Naqsh-e Jahan square.
-It was so amazing that I sat there all day long and went for a little time travel back in the days when Kings still ruled this amazing country.
+Isfahan especially caught my attention and I was stunned by its architecture.
+In the center of the city you will find the Naqsh-e Jahan square.
+It was so amazing that I sat there all day long and went for a little time travel back in the days when kings still ruled this amazing country.
 This square had such an impact on me and I won't ever forget this special occasion.